open-feature/spec/glossary.md

 ### Application Author

-The maintainer of an an application or service which utilizes the feature flags API to manage functionality.
+The maintainer of an application or service which utilizes the feature flags API to manage functionality.

 ### Provider Author